Attacks on the newly-disclosed "MDS" hardware vulnerabilities in Intel CPUs

 Kaveh Razavi will do the first public presentation of RIDL at the 1st AMSEC Workshop: Security in Diversity on May 15th at 14:15.
 Registration is free!

-We will present our paper on RIDL at the 40th IEEE Symposium on Security and Privacy, on May 20th 2019 (Session #1: Hardware Security).
-In the meantime, have a look at our teaser video:
+We presented our paper on RIDL at the 40th IEEE Symposium on Security and Privacy, on May 20th 2019 (Session #1: Hardware Security).
+Here is a video of the talk:

 Based on the information shared with us by Intel and other finders.